gnembon/fabric-carpet/docs/scarpet/api/Entities.md

 Changes entity's pitch or yaw angle.

+### `modify(e, 'look', x, y, z), modify(e, 'look', [x,y,z] )`

+Sets entity's 3d vector where the entity is looking.
+For cases where the vector has a length of 0, yaw and pitch won't get changed.
+When pointing straight up or down, yaw will stay the same.

 ### `modify(e, 'head_yaw', angle)`, `modify(e, 'body_yaw', angle)`

 For living entities, controls their head and body yaw angle.